Toronto Empathy Questionnaire (TEQ)

 Sources

 1. Spreng RN, McKinnon MC, Mar RA, Levine B. The Toronto Empathy Questionnaire: Scale development and initial validation of a factor-analytic solution to multiple empathy measures.
-J. Pers.
-Assmt. .;91(1):62-71.
+Journal of Personality Assessment. .;91(1):62-71.